mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

     return attn_vec
 ```
 following function performs relative shift to form the relative attention score.
-Considering a tensor like the one shown in Fig. 4, this function captures the $$\color{red}$$ slices shown in the figure.
+Considering a tensor like the one shown in Fig. 4, this function captures the $$\color{red}{red}$$ slices shown in the figure.

 ```python
 def rel_shift(self, x, klen=-1):